-Building effective boards amidst the changing boundaries of governance, promoted by the ICGN Board Governance Committee (BGC)
+Building effective boards amidst the changing boundaries of governance. promoted by the ICGN Board Governance Committee (BGC)

-co-chaired by: Gigi Dawe, CPA Canada & Carola van Lamoen, Robeco Institutional Asset Management BV value.
+co-chaired by: Gigi Dawe, CPA Canada & Carola van Lamoen, Robeco Institutional Asset Management BV

+BGC focuses on the quality of the board of directors as the primary oversight body responsible for driving long term corporate value.
 In doing so boards are accountable to shareholders, while balancing the interests of relevant stakeholders as a whole.
 The committee's priorities include board composition, remuneration, capital allocation, independence and oversight of risk management.